MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 Follow these steps to reorder the priority of a configuration profile:

-1. Under the **Policy management** pivot, select **Reorder priority**
+1. Under the **Configuration profiles** pivot, select the profile you want to change and select  **Reorder priority**.
-1. Select a profile to change and under **Reorder profile priority**, pick a priority number from the dropdown list.
+1. Under **Reorder profile priority**, pick a priority number from the dropdown list.
 1. Select **Save** after you finish making your changes.

 #### Configure a policy for a configuration profile

 Follow these steps to configure a policy for a configuration profile:

-1. Under the **Policy management** pivot, select the profile you want to configure a policy for
+1. Under the **Configuration profiles** pivot, select the profile you want to configure a policy for
 1. Under the **Policies** pivot, select **Add policy**
 1. Under **Configure a policy**, search for the policy you want to configure for this profile.
 Set the configuration settings/values for the policy you select.
 1. Select **Save**.